-- Public boulevards should be a minimum of 6 metres with a minimum 2.1 metre sidewalk, and should be provided on both sides of Steeles Avenue and Trafalgar Road. - Boulevard materials should incorporate higher-quality materials to demarcate these important locations. - Gateway Areas should include distinct wayfinding and branding elements including banners, flags, and signage, as well as lighting standards and other street furniture, to reinforce their role as the entrances into the Premier Gateway Employment Area, and to create a distinct visual presence from Highways 401 and 407. - Gateway Areas should include public art installations in the areas with the highest visibility. - Special paving treatments for pedestrian crossings should be used in Gateway Areas to demarcate these important locations, and to facilitate safe pedestrian movement.
+- i.
+Public boulevards should be a minimum of 6 metres with a minimum 2.1 metre sidewalk, and should be provided on both sides of Steeles Avenue and Trafalgar Road. - j.
+Boulevard materials should incorporate higher-quality materials to demarcate these important locations. - k.
+Gateway Areas should include distinct wayfinding and branding elements including banners, flags, and signage, as well as lighting standards and other street furniture, to reinforce their role as the entrances into the Premier Gateway Employment Area, and to create a distinct visual presence from 400-series highways. - l.
+Gateway Areas should include public art installations in the areas with the highest visibility. - m.
+Special paving treatments for pedestrian crossings should be used in Gateway Areas to demarcate these important locations, and to facilitate safe pedestrian movement.